Tobacco in the American colonies: John Rolfe

-In 1612, John Rolfe arrived in Jamestown to find the colonists there struggling and starving.
-He had brought with him a new species of tobacco known as Nicotiana tabacum.
+In 1610, John Rolfe arrived in Jamestown to find the colonists there struggling and starving.
+He had brought with him a Caribbean strain of tobacco known as Nicotiana tabacum.
 This species was preferable to the native Nicotiana rustica, which was harsher.
 It is unknown exactly where John Rolfe got the seeds for this new species of tobacco, as the sale of the seeds to a non-Spaniard was punishable by death.
-It is possible he acquired the seeds from the Taino people in the Caribbean or from plants found in Bermuda (where he was shipwrecked with other colonists).
+It is possible he acquired the seeds from the Taino people in the Caribbean, or from plants found in Bermuda (where he was shipwrecked with other colonists).
 This new Nicotiana tabacum (marketed as "Orinoco tobacco" by Rolfe) proved to be very popular in England and the first shipment was sent in 1614.
 By 1639, 750 tons of tobacco had been shipped to England.